-Your dentist will more than likely need to perform a root canal procedure; however, you might need an extraction if the tooth has severely deteriorated.
+Your dentist will likely need to perform a root canal procedure; however, you might need an extraction if the tooth has severely deteriorated.

 The Root Canal Procedure

-A root canal is an in-office procedure that will require a numbing agent injected into the gum surrounding the affected tooth.
+A root canal is an in-office procedure requiring a numbing agent injected into the gum surrounding the affected tooth.
 Once the area is numb, your specialist will drill a small hole at the top of the tooth.

 A dental tool will be used to remove the damaged or infected pulp.
-Afterward, your dentist will clean out the cavity, ensuring no remaining residue.
+Afterward, your dentist will clean the cavity, ensuring no residue.

-If your pulp is infected, your dentist will apply a coating of topical antibiotics to ensure the infection is cleared and to prevent the chance of a reoccurring infection.
+If your pulp is infected, your dentist will apply a coating of topical antibiotics to ensure the infection is cleared and to prevent a reoccurring infection.

-Once the antibiotics are applied, your dentist will seal the tooth using a special sealant called gutta-percha.
+Once the antibiotics are applied, your dentist will seal the tooth using a special gutta-percha sealant.
 It is common for dentists to prescribe oral antibiotics as an extra precaution.

-Lastly, your dentist will place a temporary filling into the hole on the top of your tooth, made from a softer material compared to permanent fillings.
+Lastly, your dentist will place a temporary filling into the hole on the top of your tooth, made from a softer material than permanent fillings.
 The reason for placing the filling is to ensure saliva cannot cause any damage.

 You will need to return for a follow-up appointment to have a permanent filling placed or even potentially a crown.

-Once the numbing agent wears off, you might experience some tenderness or pain in your gums.
-This is normal and will dissipate after time.
-However, swelling or inflammation might also occur, which you can treat with available over-the-counter medication.
+Once the numbing agent wears off, you might experience tenderness or pain in your gums.
+This is normal and will dissipate over time.
+However, swelling or inflammation might also occur, which you can treat with over-the-counter medication.
 For example, Tylenol or Advil works well.

-If any of these symptoms last longer than a week, you should seek treatment as soon as possible.
-Most root canals are a quick and effective procedure, and you should be able to return to work the next day.
+You should seek treatment immediately if these symptoms last longer than a week.
+Most root canals are quick and effective, and you should be able to return to work the next day.

-Wait for your damaged tooth to heal before using it to chew, so avoid using that part of your mouth when eating until the permanent filling or a crown is applied.
+Wait for your damaged tooth to heal before chewing, so avoid using that part of your mouth until the permanent filling or a crown is applied.

-After you have had a few days to heal, you will need to return for a follow-up appointment.
+After healing for a few days, you must return for a follow-up appointment.
 Your dentist will ensure the infection has gone by taking X-rays of the affected tooth.